pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 docker-compose up -d
 ```

-Follow logs as the spin up: `docker-compose logs -f`
+Follow logs as the containers spin up: `docker-compose logs -f`

 `Ctrl+C` to exit the logs.